-• Electrical power planning
+Electrical power planning

-Provide electrical power sources that meet the requirements of the system and optional components.
-For Windows systems, the options include the purchase of a qualified uninterruptible power supply (UPS).
+Provide electrical power sources that meet the requirements of the system and optional components, optionally including the purchase of a qualified uninterruptible power supply (UPS).

-• Space planning
+Space planning

 Provide adequate space for the system or cabinet and for a desk or table to accommodate components outside a cabinet.
 Also provide enough space for servicing the systems and components.